Tanya Beckett

-Tanya Louise Beckett (born July 1966) is an English television and radio journalist.
+Tanya Louise Beckett (born 11 July 1966) is an English television and radio journalist.

 Early life

 Beckett was born in 1966 in Maldon, Essex.
 She has one brother.
 She was educated at the independent Redland High School for Girls in Bristol, England, followed by Pembroke College, Oxford, where she gained a degree in metallurgy and materials science and a Blue in fencing.

 Career

 Beckett undertook research on the properties of carbon and glass fibres for Courtaulds.
 She spent four years working as an investment banker for Citibank in London and Commerzbank in Frankfurt, Germany; consequently, she speaks fluent German and French.

 After training as a journalist, Beckett joined CNBC Europe in 1993 as a business and political reporter.
 She spent her career presenting business news for broadcasters including NBC Europe and CNBC Europe, News Direct Radio 97.3 in London, Sky News and CNN International.

 Beckett joined the BBC in June 1998.
 Since then, she has been a presenter for programmes such as BBC Two's Working Lunch in 1998, BBC Breakfast, The World Today on BBC One and, from 2001, BBC News Channel and BBC World News.
 Beckett moved her young family to New York City while helping to present the World Business Report from an office in Times Square, but returned to London three years later.

-She presently works on the BBC World Service, and from June 2015 started to present Talking Business on the BBC News Channel.
+She presently works on the BBC World Service, as a relief presenter on the news channel and successor to World Business Report Business Today, as well as The World Today, and from June 2015 started to present Talking Business on the BBC News Channel.
 She also presents TV version of Witness a monthly highlights programme of stories told by the people who were there.